Fright Night: Track listing

 A bootleg of Brad Fiedel's score for the film first surfaced in Japan in 2000.
 In 2011, Intrada Records officially issued the score on CD.
 Since some of the master tapes had gone missing, some of the music was transferred from lower-quality tapes.
 The limited-edition 2011 Twilight Time Blu-ray also included the complete isolated score.

+In 2025, additional first generation masters were discovered and used to create a complete version of the film’s soundtrack for a 40th anniversary Intrada release.